 Inspired by the immediate outpouring of local efforts, donations to Rebuild Wine Country are dedicated specifically to rebuilding homes and spurring recovery efforts.
 We are partnering with local Habitat for Humanity affiliates to immediately impact the communities most in need.
 Volunteers will work with discounted materials to rebuild and repair homes of those who need it most, stretching every dollar contributed.

 While the history of Failla (pronounced FAY-LA) is short, it is not without its complexities.
-Our first vintage release was as Failla-Jordan in 1998; the label taking its name from husband-and-wife team of winemaker Ehren Jordan and fellow debtor Anne-Marie Failla.
+Our first vintage release was as Failla-Jordan in 1998; the label taking its name from winemaker Ehren Jordan and fellow debtor Anne-Marie Failla.
 That year, Failla's first release of Alban Vineyard Viognier (Edna Valley) and Que Syrah Syrah (Sonoma Coast) coincided with planting the first blocks at our Estate Vineyard in Cazadero.
-The first Estate releases would be years away.
+The first Estate releases would be several years away.

 Ehren loves to experiment with his favorite varietals, coaxing out their various incarnations from different climates (cool, cooler, and coolest), soil types, and rootstock.

-After cutting his teeth on Pinot Noir in 1999 with fruit from Keefer Ranch Vineyard in Russian River Valley, Ehren began ferreting out enough unique, cool-climate Pinot Noir sources to galvanize his urge to tinker for years to come.
+After cutting his teeth on Pinot Noir in 1999 with fruit from Keefer Ranch Vineyard in Russian River Valley, Ehren began seeking out enough unique, cool-climate Pinot Noir sources to galvanize his urge to tinker for years to come.